beeeeez/ptclinic/README.md

 ____  97110 Therapeutic Ex                        Units:    1           2          3             4
 ____ 97112 Neuromuscular Re-ed            Units:    1           2          3             4
 - [x] Repeat the “Therapeutic Procedures” changes detailed in literal e) above.
+- [x] Include a new field to enter “Visit date” at the beginning of the form.
+The PTs say that even though the database has an automatic date, it is important to have a “visit date”, and have the ability to do data entry after the visit took place.

 ### Intial Visit Form
 - [x] Add spacing at bottom of form so you can actually scroll a bit down, and aren't right up on the bottom of the panel.